praekelt/feersum-nlu-api-wrappers/README.rst

 Creating a Python Virtual Environment
 =====================================

-To get started with the Python wrappers install Python 3.5 (or 3.6) and then:
+To get started with the Python wrappers install Python 3.5 (or 3.6) and pip.
+Then do:

 .. code-block:: sh